akka/akka/akka-docs/rst/scala/persistence-query.rst

 .. includecode:: code/docs/persistence/query/PersistenceQueryDocSpec.scala#basic-usage

-Journal implementers are encouraged to put this identified in a variable known to the user, such that one can access it via ``journalFor(NoopJournal.identifier)``, however this is not enforced.
+Journal implementers are encouraged to put this identifier in a variable known to the user, such that one can access it via ``journalFor(NoopJournal.identifier)``, however this is not enforced.

 Read journal implementations are available as `Community plugins`_.